frischerZucker/jOeS/README.md

 The next chapter on this journey will be memory management.
 I plan on implementing physical and virtual memory managers as my next step.
 Let's see how this will turn out and how long it takes! :D

+**Update:**
+I implemented the PMM.
+Yayy! :)
+But for now I don't got the time and mental capacity to wrap my head around paging and implement a VMM.
+So I will work more irregulary on easier stuff instead until this changes.

 ## Project Structure
 ```